 Is Your Portfolio Ready for the New Year?

 With 2019 winding down, investors’ thoughts are turning to the year ahead.
 But there’s still time in 2019 to make the most of 2020 by making a few key moves in your portfolio.
 We’ve laid out seven steps below that all investors should consider before they head out for some holiday and New Year’s cheer.

 Step One: Max Out Tax-Deferred Accounts.
 The more of your assets you can keep growing tax free, the better off you’ll be in retirement—and that means making sure you’ve made your maximum annual contribution to any 401(k)s, IRAs and other tax-deferred investment accounts you have.
-Investors over 50 can also make additional ‘catch-up’ contributions to your 401(k) and IRA, up to $6,000 in your 401(k) and an extra $1,000 in an IRA in 2019.
+Investors over 50 can also make additional ‘catch-up’ contributions to your 401(k) and IRAA type of account in which funds can be saved and invested without being subject to tax until the account holder reaches retirement age., up to $6,000 in your 401(k) and an extra $1,000 in an IRA in 2019.

 The math is simple, but the mindset can be tricky: Rebalancing means selling your “winners” and adding to the “losers” in your portfolio.
 An investment manager can help determine whether rebalancing is beneficial to you in a given year, and make any necessary adjustments without emotional attachment.

 Step Three: Check Your Distribution Dates.
 We’ve touched on it before, but it’s well worth repeating—many funds from Fidelity, Vanguard and other providers will be making distributions this year, making it important to check up on any funds you own in a taxable account to see if you’ll owe capital gains taxes.
 Triple-check the distribution dates for any fund you’re considering buying into before year-end—get in on the wrong date and you may owe taxes when you haven’t yet made any real gains.